sahilchess/pixeldust/submissions/Neopixel thermometer/README.md

 ## Design process

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? -->

+Once I had the idea for the project, I made a simple [mockup of the LED layout](https://www.tldraw.com/f/wIqEhbxRnkui7VBJU_q1x?d=v330.1.2188.1465.YdsrRqgbpH172HVnukqYR) in tldraw.

+This was my first time designing a PCB, and I chose to use [EasyEDA Pro](https://pro.easyeda.com/) to design the schematic and PCB.
+I read through some of the PCB Hack Club Jams to learn how to do PCB things - I foudn the [SparkleTilt jam](https://jams.hackclub.com/batch/sparkletilt-pcb/part-1) to be incredibly helpful.

+I went through 3 stages of ovecomplicating and then simplifying:

+If I could, I'd have given some advice to my past self:

+- Properly think about where you'd want the componenets on the real thing when you're making the schematic, because it makes creating the PCB way easier
+  - I did this to an extent, but I failed to consider that I'd want the Xiao's USB port at the bottom of the board, and making that change meant that I had to flip quite a few components around.
+- Read _all_ of the Pixeldust guide, to learn that I don't need a decoupling capacitor for _every single NeoPixel_
+  - My design included a capacitor for every NeoPixel, and I now realise that that's not required.
+(But it's too late to update the design now!)
+  - Alternatively, talk to my friend who knows about PCBs earlier, because he spotted the issue too

 ## Images